Keyboard shortcuts

 Adaptive leader failure detection

-To solve this problem, sorock uses an adaptive failure detection algorithm called Phi accrual failure detector.
+To solve this problem, Sorock uses an adaptive failure detection algorithm called Phi accrual failure detector.
 With this approach, users are free from setting the timing parameters.

 Leadership transfer extension